EyringMLClimateGroup/grundner22james_icon-ml_cloudcover/README.md

 # ML-based cloud cover parameterization for the ICON model
-A neural network based cloud cover parameterization for the ICON-A model.
+A neural network based cloud cover parameterization for the ICON-A model. <br>
+This repository contains the neural network and analysis code, and an extract from the training data.

 This repository is part of our paper published in JAMES:
 > Grundner, A., Beucler, T., Gentine, P., Iglesias-Suarez, F., Giorgetta, M. A., & Eyring, V. (2022).
 Deep learning based cloud cover parameterization for ICON.
 Journal of Advances in Modeling Earth Systems, 14, e2021MS002959. https://doi.org/10.1029/2021MS002959

 Link to the pre-print: [arXiv:2112.11317](https://arxiv.org/abs/2112.11317)

-It contains the neural network and analysis code, and an extract from the training data.

 Corresponding DOI: [![DOI](https://zenodo.org/badge/436660284.svg)](https://zenodo.org/badge/latestdoi/436660284)